 6. We want your care to feel connected.

 We have all been there.
 Your doctor sends a referral and it gets lost and delays your imaging appointment.
-You eventually get your imaging test and the results didnt get reported to your primary care physician.
-Your primary care physician finally gets the results and then refers you to a specialist but this specialists first opening for an appointment is a month away.
-You happily get to your specialist and they dont have your imaging test results!
-Well, at Florida Hospital, we are working hard to achieve a more connected system of care.
+You eventually get your imaging test and the results didn't get reported to your primary care physician.
+Your primary care physician finally gets the results and then refers you to a specialist but this specialist first opening for an appointment is a month away.
+You happily get to your specialist and they don't have your imaging test results!
+Well, at AdventHealth, we are working hard to achieve a more connected system of care.

-The great thing about Florida Hospitals imaging services is that they are integrated into the entire Florida Hospital system all of our doctors, imaging centers, radiologists, labs, hospitals and specialists are connected under one system pre-, during and post-care, all avenues are connected between the services and medical teams you need from start to finish.
+The great thing about AdventHealth's imaging services is that they are integrated into the entire AdventHealth system all of our doctors, imaging centers, radiologists, labs, hospitals and specialists are connected under one system pre-, during and post-care, all avenues are connected between the services and medical teams you need from start to finish.

 Learn more about our imaging services online.